ethansilvas/htb-academy/NetworkTrafficAnalysis/Intro to Network Traffic Analysis.md

 ### Task 3: Identify conversations

-What are the client and server port numbers of the first full TCP handshake?:
+What are the client and server port numbers of the first full TCP handshake?

-client = 43806
+client = 43806 (and other high ports for comms) server = 80, 443
-server = 80

 ![](../Images/Pasted%20image%2020231219133823.png)

-Who are the severs in these conversations?:
+Who are the severs in these conversations?

 - static.30.26.216.95.clients.your-server.de
 - atl26s18-in-f10.1e100.net